kailagoff/shoe_store/README.md

 ## Description

-_This app helps a user add and view shoes to a list.
+_This app allows a user to add shoe stores to a database.
+The user is then able to add brands to those shoe stores.
+Once the stores and brands are created, the user can edit the names as well as delete them entirely._

 ### Specifications
-    1. Will add new projects to a list
+    1. Will add new shoe store and brand to a database
+      * _Example input - "Add Store: Adidas Outlet"_
-      * _Example input - "Add: Plant trees"_
+      * _Example input - "Add Brand: Adidas Shelltoe"_
+      * _Example output - "Stores: Adidas Outlet"_
-      * _Example output - "Projects: Plant trees"_
+      * _Example output - "Brands: Adidas Shelltoe"_

-    2. Will allow user to view projects
+    2. Will allow user to view stores and brands
+      * _Example input - "View Store: Nike Outlet"_
-      * _Example input - "View: Projects"_
+      * _Example input - "View Brand: Air Force One"_
+      * _Example output - "View Store: Nike Outlet"_
-      * _Example output - "Projects : Plant trees"_
+      * _Example output - "View Brand: Air Force One"_

-    3. Will all user to update projects
+    3. Will all user to update stores and brands
+      * _Example input - "Update Store: Footlocker"_
-      * _Example input - "Update: Plant trees to Clean highway"_
+      * _Example input - "Update Brand: Jordans"_
+      * _Example output - "Update Stores: Footlocker"_
-      * _Example output - "Projects: Clean highway"_
+      * _Example output - "Update Brands: Jordans"_

-    4. Will all user to delete projects
+    4. Will all user to delete stores and brands
+      * _Example input - "Delete Store: Running Store"_
-      * _Example input - "Delete: Plant trees "_
+      * _Example input - "Delete Brand: Asics"_
+      * _Example output - "Deleted Stores: Footlocker"_
-      * _Example output - "Projects: " " "_
+      * _Example output - "Deleted Brands: Jordans"_

-    5. Will all user to add volunteer to projects
+    5. Will all user to add brands to stores
-      * _Example input - "Add: Adam "_
+      * _Example input - "Add Brand to store: New Balance"_
-      * _Example output - "Projects: Clean Highway Volunteer: Adam"_
+      * _Example output - "Store: Footlocker Brand: New Balance"_

 #### User stories